Cerberus/apollo-persisted-hash/README.md

 # Forked from [apollo](https://www.npmjs.com/package/apollo)

-The main purpose of this repo is for supporting [apollo-link-persisted-queries](https://github.com/apollographql/apollo-link-persisted-queries).
-But I have no plan to maintain.
+The main purpose of this repo is for supporting [apollo-link-persisted-queries](https://github.com/apollographql/apollo-link-persisted-queries) when prefer to use **white-list** query on server-side.

+Disclaimer: I have no plan to maintain this. but may open a pull-request to the origin.

 ## How to make persisted hash with apollo-link-persisted-queries